D-backs avoid sweep, top Giants in Bochy’s Arizona farewell

 A FAREWELL TO CHASE

-Bochy said he thought about his final game in Phoenix walking into the ballpark Sunday morning.
+Bochy has spent decades coming to Arizona as a player, coach and manager.
+He said he thought about his final game in Phoenix walking into the ballpark Sunday morning.
 He managed the National League at the 2011 All-Star Game in Phoenix and after Sunday finished 69-53 at Chase Field as manager of the Giants.

 “The last day is usually when it hits me,” he said.
 “I thought about all the games I’ve had here, big games, over the years.
 The first year was ’98, so that was a good year.
 We went to the World Series that year (as manager of the San Diego Padres).